 - ½ cup soy milk

-- Add the chickpea flour, tapioca starch to a bowl and whisk to combine.
+- Add the chickpea flour, rice flour, tapioca starch and sea salt to a bowl and whisk to combine.

-- In a seperate bowl whisk together the evoo and milk.
+- In a seperate bowl whisk together the extra virgin olive oil and milk.

 - Pour the milk mixture into the flour mixture and whisk to combine.